erikabp123/ClassicAddonManager/Readme.md

-# Classic Wow com.CAM.AddonManagement.Addon Manager
+# Classic Wow Addon Manager

 This is a WIP addon manager for classic wow which manages addons allowing  for easy updates from projects stored on Curseforge and Github.